SimonOuellette35/AmotizedDSL/README.md

 See _example.py_ for executable code with plenty of examples.
 This section is only a high-level overview about writing and executing a program.

-An example program that shifts all pixels to the right in a grid, in "hand-written representation":
+An example program that shifts all pixels to the right (without wrapping, and preserving the original grid width) in a grid, in "hand-written representation":

     program = [
         ('add', [(N+0, '.x'), 1]),